podzy-pow/codes/lib/README.md

 00|1v|uv||1|v|u
  ```

-1/3-code search for with degree of 6
+1/3-code search with degree of 6

  ```python
 from codeslib import *